Staff profile

 Biography

-His current book project, ‘From below: natural resource extraction and working-class resistance, 1767–1842’ considers the way in which working-class writers responded to extractive industries and their impacts during the first Industrial Revolution.
-For more about the project, please see this featured article for the Leverhulme Trust, this blog post for the Brotherton Library, or this podcast recorded for the ‘Imperial Minerals’ research project.
+As part of my Leverhulme Trust Early Career Fellowship, I've been researching how British labouring-class writers during the Romantic era and Industrial Revolution responded to extractive industries and their impacts.
+For more about the project - ‘From below: natural resource extraction and working-class resistance, 1767–1842’ - please see this featured article for the Leverhulme Trust, this blog post for the Brotherton Library, or this podcast I recorded for the ‘Imperial Minerals’ research project.

-Bridgen serves as a reviewer for the Journal of Working-Class Studies and has been an Associate Fellow of the Oxford University Centre for Animal Ethics since 2020.
-His academic memberships include the Interdisciplinary Dialogues in Industry and Literature network, the Arts of Place network at the University of Birmingham, the British Society for Eighteenth-Century Studies, and the British Association for Romantic Studies.
+I've served as a reviewer for the Journal of Working-Class Studies and has been an Associate Fellow of the Oxford University Centre for Animal Ethics since 2020.
+My academic memberships include the Interdisciplinary Dialogues in Industry and Literature network, the Arts of Place network at the University of Birmingham, the British Society for Eighteenth-Century Studies, and the British Association for Romantic Studies.
+Before coming to Durham I held a Brotherton Fellowship at the University of Leeds’ Arts and Humanities Research Institute, and from 2021-23 was Fellow in Eighteenth-Century Literature and Culture at the University of St Andrews.

 Research Interests